-- 1. The Contractor shall ensure at all times that: - (a) All vessels and Installations [operating and] engaged in Exploitation activities are in good repair, in a safe and sound condition in accordance with the requirements, specifications and preventive or corrective maintenance plans of the respective manufacturers, and adequately [crewed] [manned], and comply with paragraphs 2 and 3 below; and - (b) All vessels [including crewed submersibles,][PEW] and Installations [engaged in] [employed] in Exploitation activities have an appropriate class designation and shall remain in class for the duration of the exploitation contract. - (c) [The Health and Safety Plan and Maritime Security Plan annexed to the Plan of Work are kept up-to-date and effectively implemented.] - 2.
-The Contractor shall ensure compliance with the [relevant] applicable [NORI, TOML, BMJ replace] applicable international rules and standards established by competent international organizations or general diplomatic conferences concerning the safety of life at sea [NORI, TOML, BMJ], the pollution of the Marine Environment by vessels, the prevention of collisions at sea, the training of seafarers, maritime labour conditions, [as adopted by the Maritime Labour Convention] and the treatment of crew members, as well as [the Rules of the Authority.]
-[NORI, TOML, BMJ remove brackets] [any rules, regulations and procedures of the Authority on these matters.]
+1. The Contractor shall ensure at all times that:

+(a) All vessels, crewed submersibles Pew and Installations [operating and] Pew - supports deletion] engaged in Exploitation activities are in good repair, in a safe and sound condition in accordance with the requirements, specifications and preventive or corrective maintenance plans of the respective manufacturers in satisfactory condition and are fit for the service for which the vessels and Installations are intended, without danger to the vessels.
+Installations, or persons on board Indonesia - replace, and adequately [crewed] [manned] [Pew - supports "crewed"], and comply with paragraphs 2 and 3 below; and

+(b) All vessels [including crewed submersibles,][PEW] and Installations [engaged] [employed]] [Pew - supports "engaged"] in Exploitation activities have an appropriate class designation and shall remain in class for the duration of the exploitation contract.

+(c) [The Health and Safety Plan and Maritime Security Plan annexed to the Plan of Work] [Russia - delete] are kept up-to-date and effectively implemented.
+[For the avoidance of doubt, any changes made to the Health and Safety Plan and Maritime Security Plan for the purpose of this sub-paragraph are not Material Changes.]
+[NORI, TOML, BMJ]

+2. The Contractor shall ensure compliance with the [[[relevant]] [applicable] [NORI, TOML, BMJ; Russia; Pew - replace] applicable [and mandatory] [Russia] international rules and standards established by competent international organizations [or general diplomatic conferences concerning the safety of life at sea] [NORI, TOML, BMJ], the pollution of the Marine Environment by vessels, the prevention of collisions at sea, the training of seafarers, maritime labour conditions [, [as adopted by the Maritime Labour Convention]] [Pew - supports deletion] and the treatment of crew members, as well as [the Rules of the Authority.]
+[NORI, TOML, BMJ - remove brackets] [any-[the] rules, regulations and procedures of the Authority on these matters.]]
 [2 bis.
 For the purposes of paragraph 2, international maritime safety and navigational rules shall apply to all ships on all voyages engaged in activities in the Area.][PEW]